hbctraining/In-depth-NGS-Data-Analysis-Course/sessionIII/lessons/09_DGE_LRT.md

 res_LRT <- results(dds_lrt)
 ```

 You will find that similar columns are reported for the LRT test.
-One thing to note is, even though there are fold changes present they are not directly associated with the actual hypothesis test.
+One thing to note is, **even though there are fold changes present they are not directly associated with the actual hypothesis test**.
 Thus, when filtering significant genes from the LRT we use only the FDR as our threshold. *How many genes are significant at `padj < 0.05`?*

 ```r
 # Subset the LRT results to return genes with padj < 0.05